 STUDIO ART I (2711)

 Studio Art I and II (along with Foundations in Art and DDP) are two courses which are the foundation for learning art at the high school level.
 They also serve as prerequisites for all of the other art courses as well as meeting the graduation requirement.
 These courses teach the student various techniques, art applications, traditional art practices, theory and elements and principles of design.
-Through a variety of projects, students will learn how to create value studies, use colored pencil, paint with tempera and watercolor, delve into pottery, create mono prints and collographs as well as learn one and two point perspective.
+Through a variety of projects, students will learn how to create value studies, use colored pencil, paint with acrylic and watercolor, delve into ceramics, as well as learn one and two point perspectives.

 STUDIO ART II (2712)